Preparing for the Summative Alternate ELPAC Administration

 Who Participates in Second Scoring?

-Every year, a subset of LEAs and schools will be required to participate in second scoring.
-Prior to testing, LEA ELPAC coordinators and test site coordinators should check the Second Scoring Assignments web page (link coming soon) on the ELPAC website.
-For the operational field test, second scoring assignments will be posted by August 2021.
-If selected, all Alternate ELPAC tests for students within the selected LEAs or schools must be second scored.
-LEAs or schools that are selected for second scoring for either the CAA for ELA or the Alternate ELPAC in the previous year will not be selected to participate in second scoring in the following year.
+Every year, a subset of schools will be required to participate in second scoring.
+Prior to testing, LEA ELPAC coordinators and site ELPAC coordinators should check the Second Scoring Assignments for the 2022–23 Summative Alternate ELPAC Test Administration web page on the ELPAC website.
+Summative Alternate ELPAC second scoring assignments will be posted by November 2022.
+If selected, all Alternate ELPAC tests for students within the selected schools must be second scored.

 What Is Second Scoring?

-Second scoring is the process of having another trained educator score student’s rubric-scored items simultaneously, yet independently, from the student’s primary TE.
+Second scoring is the process of having another trained educator score a student’s rubric-scored items simultaneously, yet independently, from the student’s primary TE.
 If an LEA has been selected to participate in second scoring, the secondary TE must be present during the entirety of the administration along with the student and primary TE.
-The secondary TE is not involved in the administration of the assessment and should only be present to observe the response of the student.
+The secondary TE is not involved in the assessment’s administration and should only be present to observe the student’s response.

 Second Scoring Test Administration

-While observing the administration and student’s responses for the rubric-scored items, the secondary TE must make a judgement on the student’s response based on the rubrics within the DFA.
-It is critical that the secondary TE is able to observe the student’s response depending on the student’s preferred communication mode.
+While observing the administration and student’s responses for the rubric-scored items, the secondary TE must make a judgment on the student’s response based on the rubrics within the DFA.
+It is critical that the secondary TE is able to observe the student’s response according to the student’s preferred communication mode.

 All second scores must be entered into the DEI before the end of the administration testing window.
-An LEA or school may opt to take one of the following courses of action:
+A school may opt to take one of the following courses of action:

-- • Have the secondary TE enter the student’s second score directly into the DEI as the secondary TE observes the student’s response during test administration.
-(This requires access to a user device or laptop.); or
+- Have the secondary TE enter the student’s second score directly into the DEI as the secondary TE observes the student’s response during test administration.
+(This requires access to a user device or laptop.)

-The secondary TE will need the student’s SSID and their TOMS credentials to input second scores into the DEI.
-Responses that are entered on the scoring sheet must then be entered into the DEI prior to the close of the testing window but after the student’s test by the primary TE is submitted.
-For additional resources on the second scoring process, refer to the Alternate ELPAC DFA and the How to Second Score for the Alternate ELPAC video (video forthcoming).
+The secondary TE will need TE TOMS credentials and the student’s SSID to input second scores into the DEI.
+Responses that are entered on the scoring sheet must then be entered into the DEI prior to the close of the testing window but after the student’s test by the primary TE has been submitted.
+Refer to the following additional resources on the second scoring process:

 Second Scoring Status Report in TOMS

-LEA CAASPP coordinators and CAASPP test site coordinators can track the progress of assigned and completed tasks for second scoring in the LEA and test sites using the Summative Alternate ELPAC Second Scoring Status Report in TOMS.
+LEA ELPAC coordinators and site ELPAC coordinators can track the progress of assigned and completed tasks for second scoring in the LEA and test sites using the Summative Alternate ELPAC Second Scoring Status Report in TOMS.
 This report will include the following variables:

 - Students eligible for alternate testing